 The better handle you have on your spending habits, the better you can plan your saving and make needed changes in order to save more.
 I accomplish this by keeping all my receipts during the year, categorizing them in a spreadsheet by month, and then observing how much goes to each category.
 Many computer programs are available that can help with this task.

 Make a list of all revolving debt balances you carry.
 Try to make more than the minimum payments on any consumer debt to reduce the amount subject to interest.
 Ask the lender for a lower rate if you have been paying on time.
-Check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips and review it for any errors.
+Check your credit score and read your credit report for free within minutes by joining MoneyTips and review it for any errors.